-It’s helpful to notice our answers with compassion and to seek truth for understanding, not blame or criticism.
+When doing The Work, it’s helpful to notice our answers with compassion and to seek truth for understanding, not blame or criticism.
 You know the saying the truth sets you free?
 It sure can!
 In the process of doing The Work, confusion can turn to clarity and understanding.
 Where there is understanding, there can be peace.
 Love shines there, in each of us!

 The Work is not therapy, it’s not to condone harmful actions, and it’s not to deny or change the thought.
 It's not to pretend emotions aren't warranted or to push them away, ignored.
 It's about self-realization.
 It’s a way to embrace reality and address situations in a more effective way.
 New information arises from our inner wisdom and our heart.
 New insights into how to approach life and circumstances in a more proactive way are also effects of doing The Work.
 It’s a way to move into a kinder way, and out of fear, unmet expectations, misplaced assumptions, misunderstandings, depression, anxiety, blame, and more.

-Doing The Work reveals the cause and effect of what we’re thinking and believing, as well as what can change.
+Doing The Work reveals the cause and effect of what we’re thinking and believing, as well as what can change, what can heal.
 The Work provides an opportunity that is profound, complete and powerful because it's such a personal experience.
 Your answers are your own, and can be felt on various levels: physically, spiritually, mentally and emotionally.
 I invite you to experience this transformative process.
 I've become someone far more peaceful, capable, and willing to inquire through the confusion.
 During inquiry, I feel a shift away from the stress of believing my assumptions and stories, and into truths that bring greater understanding and direction.
 This inevitably and reliably brings a more relaxed state of body and mind.
 With inquiry, I come out on the other side … from darkness into light, and lighter, one thought at a time.
 And, you can too.

 Youcan believe your thoughts and stressful stories, or question them.